yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_07.md

 With the `WideWorldImporters` database now running on SQL MI in Azure, the next step is to make the required modifications to the WideWorldImporters gamer information web application.

-> **Note**
->
-> Azure SQL Managed Instance has a private IP address in a dedicated VNet, so to connect an application, you must configure access to the VNet where the Managed Instance is deployed.
+> **Note**: Azure SQL Managed Instance has a private IP address in a dedicated VNet, so to connect an application, you must configure access to the VNet where the Managed Instance is deployed.
 To learn more, read Connect your application to Azure SQL Managed Instance `https://docs.microsoft.com/azure/azure-sql/managed-instance/connect-application-instance`.

 ### Task 1: Deploy the web app to Azure